INITI-Playground/initi-playground-docs/docs/setup/exit-button.md

 # Exit button configuration

-The exit button is included in all games that come with the Initi Playground.
+The exit button is included in all games that come with the INITI Playground.
 It allows users to exit a game and return to the main menu, providing a control over the interactive experience.
 It can be toggled on or off based on whether games should be started and switched by the players or by the operator.

 ## Locating exit button settings